adithyapaib/Flask/README.md

 ## Todo
-- Dockerize container and deploy to Dockerhub
+- Dockerize the application and deploy it to Dockerhub
-- Write dockercompose file to combine mongo and flask app deployments
+- Write dockercompose.yml file to combine mongo and flask app deployment